Semigallia: Present

-Currently half of the former Semigallia is located in Latvia, half of it - in Lithuania.
+Northern part of the ancient Semigallia is located in Latvia, southern part of it - in Lithuania.

-Within Latvia, Semigallia has the status of one of four historical and cultural regions of Latvia.
+Within present day Latvia, Semigallia has the status of one of five historical and cultural regions of Latvia.
 The region takes its name from the Baltic people known as Semigallians.

 Since the 13th century, Selonia has been included as part of Semigallia, and comprises the eastern part of the current electoral district of Zemgale.
 It takes its name from the Selonian Baltic tribe.
 Traditional Selonia also includes a portion of northeastern Lithuania.

-Latvians generally consider Semigallia and Selonia to be one region, although sometimes Selonia is perceived as a separate fifth region.
-Also, on the coat of arms of Latvia, Semigallia is represented along with Courland (Kurzeme), due to the historical connection between the two regions.
-Semigallia borders other historical Baltic regions such as Vidzeme (the southern part of former Swedish Livonia) to the northeast, Lithuanian Samogitia to the south, Courland to the west and Latgale to the east as well as the Gulf of Riga to the north.
+On the coat of arms of Latvia, Semigallia is represented along with Courland (Kurzeme), due to the historical connection between the two regions.
+Semigallia borders other historical Baltic regions such as Vidzeme (the southern part of former Swedish Livonia) to the northeast, Lithuanian Samogitia to the south, Courland to the west and Selonia to the east as well as the Gulf of Riga to the north.
 The geography of Semigallia consists mostly of plains and some hills.
 The Lielupe is the most important river after the Daugava.
 The major town is Jelgava (Mitau), the former capital of the united Duchy of Courland and Semigallia.

 The territory of the Semigallia region in Latvia is defined by law as follows: Jelgava city, Bauska Municipality, Dobele Municipality, Jelgava Municipality, part of Baldone Parish, Baldone city, Daugmale Parish, part of Ķekava Parish, part of Babīte Parish, Birzgale Parish, the part of Ķegums city on the left bank of the Daugava, Tome Parish, part of Olaine Parish, Jaunauce Parish, Ruba Parish, Vadakste Parish, Džūkste Parish, Jaunpils Parish, Lestene Parish and Slampe Parish.

 In Lithuania, Semigallia (Žiemgala) is considered a historically and culturally Baltic region. Žiemgala is part of Aukštaitija; its main centres are Joniškis, Pakruojis, Žeimelis, Linkuva and Pasvalys.
 The museum of Semigallia opened in 1958 in Žeimelis.